the Creative Commons Attribution 4.0 License.

 In the present work, a consistent method for calculating the lift and drag forces from the 2-D airfoil data for the dihedral or coned horizontal-axis wind turbines when using generalized lifting-line methods is described.
 The generalized lifting-line methods refer to the models that discretize the blade radially into sections and use 2-D airfoil data, for example, lifting-line (LL), actuator line (AL), blade element momentum (BEM) and blade element vortex cylinder (BEVC) methods.
 A consistent interpretation of classic unsteady 2-D thin airfoil theory results reveals that it is necessary to use both the relative flow information at one point on the chord and the chordwise gradient of the flow direction to correctly determine the 2-D aerodynamic force and moment.
 Equivalently, the magnitude of the force should be determined by the flow at the three-quarter-chord point, while the force direction should be determined by the flow at the quarter-chord point.
 However, this aspect is generally overlooked, and most implementations in generalized lifting-line methods use only the flow information at one calculation point per section for simplicity.
 This simplification will not change the performance prediction of planar rotors but will cause an error when applied to non-planar rotors.
 In this work this effect is investigated using the special case, where the wind turbine blade has only out-of-plane shapes (blade dihedral) and no in-plane shapes (blade sweep), operating under steady-state conditions with uniform inflow applied perpendicular to the rotor plane.
 The impact of the effect is investigated by comparing the predictions of the steady-state performance of non-planar rotors from the consistent approach of the LL method with the simplified one-point approaches.
 The results are verified using blade-geometry-resolving Reynolds-averaged Navier–Stokes (RANS) simulations.
 The numerical investigations confirmed that the full method complying with the thin airfoil theory is necessary to correctly determine the magnitude and direction of the sectional aerodynamic forces for non-planar rotors.
 The aerodynamic loads of upwind- and downwind-coned blades that are calculated using the LL method, the BEM method, the BEVC method and the AL method are compared for the simplified and the full method.
 Results using the full method, including different specific implementation schemes, are shown to agree significantly better with fully resolved RANS than the often used simplified one-point approaches.

 With the scientific and engineering advancements in the design optimization and manufacturing of horizontal-axis wind turbines (HAWTs), modern wind turbine blades are generally more flexible and may have more out-of-plane shapes compared to conventional stiff machines.
-Also, research on downwind turbines proposed for land-based low-rated-wind applications (Madsen et al.2020b) and the ultra-light concept (Loth et al.2012) involve wind turbine rotors with large out-of-plane shapes.
+Also, research on downwind turbines proposed for land-based low-rated-wind applications (Madsen et al., 2020b) and the ultra-light concept (Loth et al., 2012) involve wind turbine rotors with large out-of-plane shapes.
 Correctly predicting the aerodynamic loads on such non-planar rotors is important for the design optimization and verification of these new concepts.
 However, it is computationally expensive to use accurate blade-geometry-resolving Navier–Stokes simulations for aerodynamic calculations, especially during the design optimization phase.
 Instead, low- to mid-fidelity generalized lifting-line aerodynamic models that use 2-D airfoil data provided by Navier–Stokes solvers or wind tunnel measurements are widely used.
-The models range from the low-fidelity blade element momentum (BEM) method (Madsen et al.2020a) and blade element vortex cylinder (BEVC) method (Li et al.2022) to the higher-fidelity lifting-line (LL) method (Phillips and Snyder2000) and actuator line (AL) method (Sørensen and Shen2002).
+The models range from the low-fidelity blade element momentum (BEM) method (Madsen et al., 2020a) and blade element vortex cylinder (BEVC) method (Li et al., 2022) to the higher-fidelity lifting-line (LL) method (Phillips and Snyder, 2000) and actuator line (AL) method (Sørensen and Shen, 2002).
 The advantage of such models is that it is not necessary to directly solve the Navier–Stokes equations for the whole flow domain and resolve the 3-D blade geometry.
 In addition, the so-called engineering dynamic stall model is usually applied to such generalized lifting-line methods to account for unsteady 2-D effects.
 However, the dynamic stall name of the model is misleading because the model is also active for non-stalled conditions.
 Therefore a more proper name for such models is unsteady 2-D airfoil aerodynamic models.
-For example, in the Beddoes–Leishman-type dynamic stall model (Hansen et al.2004; Pirrung and Gaunaa2018) that is implemented in the HAWC2 code (Larsen and Hansen2007; Madsen et al.2020a), the following effects are modeled: unsteady attached flow, unsteady flow separation (dynamic stall), non-circulatory lift force and the effective pitch rate drag force.
+For example, in the Beddoes–Leishman-type dynamic stall model (Hansen et al., 2004; Pirrung and Gaunaa, 2018) that is implemented in the HAWC2 code (Larsen and Hansen, 2007; Madsen et al., 2020a), the following effects are modeled: unsteady attached flow, unsteady flow separation (dynamic stall), non-circulatory lift force and the effective pitch rate drag force.

-According to unsteady 2-D thin airfoil aerodynamics, it is necessary to use the flow information at both the quarter-chord point and the three-quarter-chord point to correctly determine the magnitude and direction of the lift and drag forces (Bergami and Gaunaa2012; Pirrung and Gaunaa2018).
-However, this aspect is generally overlooked and is often not a focus of engineering wind turbine aerodynamic model descriptions (Schepers et al.2021).
+According to unsteady 2-D thin airfoil aerodynamics, it is necessary to use the flow information at both the quarter-chord point and the three-quarter-chord point to correctly determine the magnitude and direction of the lift and drag forces (Bergami and Gaunaa, 2012; Pirrung and Gaunaa, 2018).
+However, this aspect is generally overlooked and is often not a focus of engineering wind turbine aerodynamic model descriptions (Schepers et al., 2021).
 For simplicity, most implementations only use the flow information at one calculation point per section.
 This simplification will not change the performance prediction of planar rotors but will cause an error for non-planar rotors.
 In this work, a special case is focused on where the blade has only dihedral and no sweep, operating under steady-state conditions with uniform inflow applied perpendicular to the rotor plane.
-The present work is not intending to propose a new correction since it is already included in a Beddoes–Leishman-type model (Hansen et al.2004; Pirrung and Gaunaa2018).
+The present work is not intending to propose a new correction since it is already included in a Beddoes–Leishman-type model (Hansen et al., 2004; Pirrung and Gaunaa, 2018).
 Instead, the focus is to show the importance of this aspect of the unsteady airfoil aerodynamic models even for steady-state computations for any rotor models that use 2-D airfoil data.
 First, the impact of the one-point simplification is investigated by comparing the results from the LL method using a two-point approach against results following the one-point simplification for non-planar rotors.
 Furthermore, the results computed from blade-geometry-resolving Reynolds-averaged Navier–Stokes (RANS) simulations are used for comparison.
 The numerical investigations showed that correctly determining the magnitude and direction of the lift force is important for non-planar rotors.
 Then, the corrections to the simplified one-point approaches are tested thoroughly.
 The aerodynamic loads of upwind- and downwind-coned blades are calculated using the LL method, the AL method, the BEM method and the BEVC method, both without and with the correction.
 In addition, the analytical derivations and numerical results in this work show that the total non-circulatory force is negligible for such steady-state conditions.

 The structure of the present work is as follows: the highlights from the unsteady 2-D thin airfoil theory are firstly summarized in Sect.
 2. This section also includes the interpretation of these results in terms of what is necessary to be included in generalized lifting-line methods.
 Then, the non-circulatory forces of a pure dihedral blade under steady-state operating conditions are derived in Sect.
 3. Subsequently, the corrections for the generalized lifting-line method that only uses one chordwise calculation point are derived in Sect.
 4. Then, different aerodynamic models for the comparison are described in Sect.
 6. In Sect.
 7, the setup of the numerical tests is described, and the results from different generalized lifting-line methods are compared together with the results from the blade-geometry-resolving RANS solver – both without and with the corrections.
 Finally, the conclusions and the future work are summarized in Sect.
 8.

 Unsteady 2-D thin airfoil theory is of vital importance to correctly model the aerodynamics of wind turbine blades with dihedral using generalized lifting-line methods.
-The reason is related to the ideas underlying generalized lifting-line methods, which are considered to be the application of perturbation theory (Van Dyke1975).
+The reason is related to the ideas underlying generalized lifting-line methods, which are considered to be the application of perturbation theory (Van Dyke, 1975).
 The aerodynamics of the full 3-D system is considered to be the combination of an inner and an outer problem.
 The inner problem is the unsteady 2-D airfoil aerodynamics, and it has a relatively simple 2-D geometry but a locally complex flow (as derived from the Navier–Stokes equations).
 The outer problem is the 3-D rotor and wake problem that has complex geometry but is assumed to be irrotational flow everywhere except for the bound vortex and the wake that originates from it.
-The full 3-D aerodynamic problem is approximately solved by solving the two problems together (Johnson2013).
+The full 3-D aerodynamic problem is approximately solved by solving the two problems together (Johnson, 2013).
 Analysis using unsteady 2-D thin airfoil theory reveals that this problem is driven by the relative velocities that would have been there if the velocities induced by the 2-D airfoil and its wake were not present.
-To find this situation for the inner problem, the 3-D flow (including the 3-D induction minus the local 2-D induction), the onset flow and the total motion at each blade section are transformed into the 2-D airfoil section coordinate system, where they are used to solve the inner problem (Li et al.2020).
+To find this situation for the inner problem, the 3-D flow (including the 3-D induction minus the local 2-D induction), the onset flow and the total motion at each blade section are transformed into the 2-D airfoil section coordinate system, where they are used to solve the inner problem (Li et al., 2020).
 The results from the inner 2-D problem, which are the sectional forces and the bound circulation, are used as the input for solving the 3-D problem.

 In this section, some of the important conclusions and results from unsteady 2-D thin airfoil theory are briefly described.
 These conclusions will be used to derive the non-circulatory forces in Sect.
 3 and are important to determine the magnitude and direction of the lift force in Sect.
 4. A detailed derivation of 2-D unsteady thin airfoil theory, also including the analysis of details behind a consistent evaluation of unsteady drag, is shown in Gaunaa (2010).
 This previous work also considers the effect of a deformable or morphable camber line.
 But if the camber line shape is not changing over time, the classical steady and unsteady 2-D thin airfoil results are recovered.
 It is seen from the results of the analysis that the local pressure difference anywhere on the thin airfoil is determined from the undisturbed relative local flow velocities and their time history over the whole airfoil chord length.
 It does not matter how the relative flow velocities (and their time history) arise; if two situations have the same “input”, the resulting pressure differences over the airfoil will be the same.
 This information is crucial for the interpretation of the thin airfoil results in the more general case, where the thin airfoil framework results are to be used “inside” the framework of the general lifting-line methods.
 More specifically, it is the magnitude of the relative wind speed and the local normal flow velocity (the component of the relative flow velocity in the direction locally normal to the chord line) that drives the solution of the local pressure differences and thereby also the integral airfoil section forces.

 For the present work, the simplest representation of an uncambered airfoil, a flat plate, with a chord length of c=2b that is placed in a uniform flow with the free-stream velocity of V is considered.
 The geometric flow angle θ is the angle between the flow and the flat plate.
-The airfoil motion is described by a heaving motion y˙ (positive upward, perpendicular to the incoming flow), a pitching motion θ˙ about the axis at ξ=ab (positive nose-up) and a horizontal motion of x˙ (positive direction downwind).
+The airfoil motion is described by a heaving motion (positive upward, perpendicular to the incoming flow), a pitching motion about the axis at ξ=ab (positive nose-up) and a horizontal motion of (positive direction downwind).
 A sketch of the coordinate system and the geometry of a flat plate to derive the unsteady 2-D thin airfoil theory is shown in Fig. 1.

 Essentially, the fundamental output from the thin airfoil analysis is the local unsteady pressure difference over the airfoil and the leading edge suction force.
 At the leading edge of an airfoil, there is generally a low pressure because the air is accelerated around the relatively small leading edge radius.
 In thin airfoil theory the airfoil thickness, and along with it the leading edge radius, tends to zero.
 This results in the pressure tending to minus infinity at the leading edge1, which has an effective area tending to zero.
 The leading edge suction force can be considered the limit of the pressure acting on the leading edge area as the leading edge radius tends to zero.
-It acts in the airfoil tangential (ξ) direction, pointing from the trailing edge to the leading edge.
+It acts in the airfoil tangential (−ξ) direction, pointing from the trailing edge to the leading edge.
 The pressure difference over the airfoil in the flat-airfoil case acts locally normal to the airfoil surface, and therefore in this flat-airfoil case only in the normal (ϵ) direction.
-Therefore, the integral forces on the airfoil consist of the contributions from the normal force N and the tangential force T, which have the relationship of |T||N|.
+Therefore, the integral forces on the airfoil consist of the contributions from the normal force N and the tangential force T, which have the relationship of .
 The force components usually used in generalized lifting-line methods are lift and drag, which are defined relative to a local flow direction and not relative to the orientation of the airfoil.
 The corresponding lift and drag forces are the projection of the normal and tangential force according to the reference direction, which is explained in the following and illustrated in Fig. 2.

 2.1 The lift force magnitude